• Skip to primary navigation

 • Whip again until it starts to turn into a white foam with body.

-• You can now gradually add your sugar.
+• You can now gradually add your honey or maple syrup.

-• Whip all the sugar in and continue until stiff peaks form.
+• Whip all the sweetener in and continue until stiff peaks form.

 DO NOT continue to whip after stiff peaks have formed.